michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ## Installation

-To install Sesterl, we can download a release artifact for latest Ubuntu or MacOS from [Github Actions on the Sesterl Repository](https://github.com/gfngfn/Sesterl/actions?query=branch%3Amaster).
+To install Sesterl, we can download a release artifact for latest Ubuntu or MacOS from [Github Actions on the Sesterl Repository](https://github.com/gfngfn/Sesterl/actions?query=branch%3Amaster) (when logged in to GitHub, click the top entry on that list, and then on the artifact name, e.g. `sesterl-ubuntu-latest`).

 ```
 $ unzip sesterl-ubuntu-latest.zip